3.16. Parameter Sweeping

 Note

-Duration is used when referring to the length of the parameter sweep.
-The duration of the parameter sweep can be set in two seperate ways.
-Setting the dwell time will directly affect the overall run time of the sweep by setting the duration of each step in the sweep.
-Presently, dwell times are restricted to multiples of 200 µs per step, and must be a minimum of 200 µs.
-When a dwell time is set to a value that is invalid the instrument will adjust to the nearest valid value.
-For example, 0.0006 seconds is a valid dwell time, however, 0.0005 seconds is invalid.
-In this case, the instrument will apply the dwell time of 0.0006 seconds, which can be seen with the relevant query.
+When a dwell time is set to a value that is invalid, the instrument will adjust to the nearest valid value.
+For example, 0.0006 s is a valid dwell time.
+However, 0.0005 s is invalid, and the instrument will apply the dwell time of 0.0006 s, which can be seen with the relevant query.

 Points